 Duplicate content has always been necessary on some sites, especially ecommerce, news sites, and dynamically generated location pages.
 Google has always recognized that sometimes duplicate content is a good user experience, but struggled with tuning their algorithm to adjust for it.
 They gave us functions, like the canonical tag, to help Google rank content properly (one of the few times they truly empowered SEOs).
 But it seems to me, the algorithm is now in a state where it’s doing a reasonable good job of parsing duplicate content on its own.

 With that hope, I created a couple old-school local landing pages by hand, and linked them off a folder called /local/ on my website.
-Sorry, I’d love to show you some specific examples, but my client would have my head.
+Sorry, I’d love to show you some specific examples, but it’s client work.
 Instead I’ll continue with the site I featured above.

 I used Google Analytics’ keyword report to show any local based natural search keywords to inspire my first three local pages.
-In this folder was a healthy Philadelphia, Houston, and Phoenix based landing page, beautifully optimized for all the terms I wanted to rank for.
-95% of the text was identical, including the title tags.
+In this folder was a healthy Philadelphia, Houston, and Phoenix based landing page, beautifully optimized for all the terms I wanted to rank for, including useful content catered to the uniqueness of each region.
+This was content I knew my visitors would love.
+Yet, 75% of the text was identical, including the title tags.

 Under the fold, I linked these sites together like the screenshot above, but much less spammy.
 On the homepage of my website, I shot a local link to one of these pages.
 The DA of the website is decent, but I was immediately impressed how well they ranked.